alphaeron/congen/README.md

 ## Contributing
 - See [backend/README.md](backend/README.md) for backend contribution guidelines.
-- Add frontend contribution guidelines to `frontend/README.md` as the UI is developed.
+- See [frontend/README.md](frontend/README.md) for frontend contribution guidelines.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.